 FAQ on VIX, the “Fear Index”

-• Why do they call the VIX the “Fear Index” or “Fear Gauge”
+• Why do they call the VIX Index the “Fear Index” or “Fear Gauge”

 • Because the VIX almost always goes up when the market goes down.
 The scarier the decline the higher the VIX tends to go.
 In the worst part of the 2008/2009 bear market it went as high as 80.
-In Dec 2009 it has been averaging around 22.
 In strong bull markets it historically bounces between 10 and 15.

 • How can I get quotes for the VIX?